 While trailing through the film work of Pier Paolo Pasolini, it becomes clear that the director has an eye for capturing specific moments that manage to visually remain with the viewer.
-Whether it’s the floating maid in Theorem (1968), the walking on water in The Gospel According to St. Matthew (1964) or any number of … Continue reading Landscapes of Pasolini (Oedipus Rex, Theorem, Pigsty).
+Whether it’s the floating maid in Theorem (1968), the walking on water in The Gospel According to St. Matthew (1964) or any number of images from Salò (1975), the director is often defined by … Continue reading Landscapes of Pasolini (Oedipus Rex, Theorem, Pigsty).

 Part 1.
 Im Kwon-Taek – Reluctant Traditionalist or Radical Experimenter?
 “Despite its ideological shortcomings and male-centred stance, Im’s cinematic sublimation of ‘Korean-ness’ still focuses on the contradictions between tradition and modernity among precarious lives existing on the periphery of a capitalist society.”
-(Lee, 2005, p.69) It is somewhat difficult to gage the cultural impact of … Continue reading South Korean Film Scores and Ease of Distribution – Part 2 (Im Kwon-Taek and Seopyeonje).
+(Lee, 2005, p.69) It is somewhat difficult to gage the cultural impact of a director’s films on a country outside of your own. … Continue reading South Korean Film Scores and Ease of Distribution – Part 2 (Im Kwon-Taek and Seopyeonje).